 Getting back to that “taste” that salmon has, I think of it kind of like lamb.
 It’s not so unpleasant as to make it inedible, but it’s not something I look forward to tasting.
 Despite this, I love lamb and I’ve found ways to mask some of the “taste” without covering up all the other good qualities of the meat.
 Using lots of aromatics like garlic and mint really help.
 I thought I’d try out the same technique on my salmon.

 The glaze is decidedly Japanese with its sweet miso and sesame base, but the garlic, cilantro and mint add a wonderful fresh Southeast Asian element that really makes this dish.
 The combo of flavors is quite unique and I’d imagine it would go well on all kinds of things (grilled eggplant, grilled squid, lamb kabobs, etc).

-1 Tbs toasted sesame seeds ground with mortar and pestle
+- 1 tablespoon toasted sesame seeds toasted ground with mortar and pestle

 - 1 tablespoon cilantro finely minced

 - 1 clove garlic finely minced